amitkray/OpenCV2-Python-Tutorials/source/py_tutorials/py_core/py_optimization/py_optimization.rst

     # Result I got is 0.521107655 seconds

 .. note:: You can do the same with ``time`` module.
 Instead of ``cv2.getTickCount``, use ``time.time()`` function.
 Then take the difference of two times.
+Also xrange is for Python 2.
+In python3 xrange() is changed to range().

 Default Optimization in OpenCV